emergencyrussell/PySOI/README.md

 # PySOI
 Python script to pseudo-randomly generate a single-page Excel spreadsheet of Signals Operation Instructions codes from a pool of word lists.

-Based on [this video](https://youtu.be/4NXhUyqf7ZM) by Lightfighters Anonymous regarding radio encryption.
+Based on [this video](https://youtu.be/4NXhUyqf7ZM) by Lightfighters Anonymous.

 # Setting up